-Quick Start: Webinar
+Quick Start: Webinars

-To see and hear about what we are building, watch this webinar by John Jordan of the BC Government about TheOrgBook and Verifiable Organizations Network.
+To see and hear about what we are building, watch this webinar by John Jordan of the BC Government about OrgBook and the Verifiable Organizations Network (VON).

 Background - Adding Trust to the Internet

-Putting Internet users—and organizations—in control of their own online Identity has been a growing need since the start of the Internet.
-With the creation of massive centralized stores of private data (e.g. Equifax, Google, Facebook, etc.), has grown the ability for holders of that data to use (and misuse) that data in ways that are not always in the best interest of the data owner - You.
+Putting Internet users—and organizations—in control of their own online identity has been a growing need since the start of the Internet.
+With the creation of massive centralized stores of private data (e.g. Equifax, Google, Facebook, etc.), has grown the ability for holders of that data to use (and misuse) that data in ways that are not always in the best interest of the data owner, you.
 As we move forward in with identity, we also want to put you in control of where and how your data is used.

-Our first step - Creating a Network Effect
+The First Step - Creating a Network Effect

 To bootstrap VON we are using strategies suggested in this excellent presentation by the venture capital firm Andreessen Horowitz on building network effects.
 A network effect is needed when a product or service becomes more valuable to its users only when there enough people they know using it.
 This effect has been observed in any successful communications network from the telephones to Facebook.

-Triggering Network Effects for the VON
+Triggering Network Effects for VON

-The challenge in creating an Organizational SSI network is:
+The challenge in creating an organizational SSI network is:

-The BC Government can’t directly influence the demand side.
-However, as a major supplier of Credentials (registrations, licenses, permits, etc.) to organizations, BC can enhance government services to drive the supply side.
-TheOrgBook gives government services a place to issue public Verifiable Credentials and from which to receive proofs of Verifiable Claims - without needing Organizations to have their own Agents and Wallets.
+The BC Government can’t directly influence the demand side or provide tools like digital wallets for organizations.
+That’s for commercial providers to support.
+However, as a major supplier of credentials (registrations, licenses, permits, etc.) to organizations, BC can enhance its government services to drive the supply side—and indirectly, demand.
+OrgBook gives government services a place to issue public verifiable credentials and from which to receive proofs of verifiable claims—without requiring organizations to have their own agents and wallets.

 Here’s a simple picture of the system:

-- Credentials are equivalent to the “Permit to Operate” documents posted on businesses’ walls
+- Credentials are equivalent to the “Permit to Operate” documents posted on businesses’ walls.

-- TheOrgBook’s repository of public Credentials is web-searchable, listing organizations, Credentials and Credential details (claims)
+- (The)OrgBook’s repository of public Credentials is web-searchable, listing organizations, credentials and credential details (claims).

-As an organization goes through online processes to acquire Registrations/Licenses/Permits, the services get proofs (and their associated data) from Verifiable Credentials already stored in TheOrgBook.
-Once the service completes the approval process and decides to issue a Registration/Licence/Permit, they can issue the public Verifiable Credential digitally to TheOrgBook about the organization.
+As an organization goes through the online application processes to acquire registrations/licenses/permits, the services get proofs (and their associated verified claims) from verifiable credentials already stored in OrgBook about the organization.
+Once a service completes the approval process and decides to issue the organization a registration/licence/permit, they issue that public verifiable credential digitally to OrgBook about the organization.

-- This saves the users from having to re-type the information for each service (and eliminates typos in the data)
+- This saves the users from having to re-type the information for each service (and eliminates typos in the data).

 - Each service can trust the information because it comes from a trusted source - cryptographically proving:

-- The information was issued by the Issuer
+- The information was issued by the issuer

-- The information was issued to TheOrgBook
+- The information was issued to OrgBook

 - The information has not been tampered with (was not forged)